100km/pointage100km/doc/CONFIG.md

 ```
 $ bin/wipe login password
 $ couchapps/server-pushapps server login password
-$ bin/replicate --no-ping 0
+$ bin/replicate checkpoint --no-ping 0
 ```

 $ /kvm/launch-steenwerck

-If a bib has been input in the bib_input couchapp before the contestant had been transfered from the website db to couchdb, (for example you forgot to run bin/loader, or a contestant registered after the begining of the race), you need to have a bin/replicate launched with the -I option to fix the checkpoint document
+If a bib has been input in the bib_input couchapp before the contestant had been transfered from the website db to couchdb, (for example you forgot to run bin/loader, or a contestant registered after the begining of the race), you need to have a bin/replicate launched in master mode to fix the checkpoint document

 STEPS:
 -1.
 On the db server: